sverweij/dependency-cruiser/doc/api.md

 # API

 The typical use for dependency-cruiser is on the command line.
 However, you might want to use it programmatically.
-For this dependency-cruiser has an API.
+For this, dependency-cruiser has an API.
 While the engine behind the API and the command line interface are stable *the API is under construction*.